laruzzo/SPED-Brazil---EFD-ECD-GIA-DCTF-XML/README.md

-# SPED-Brazil---EFD-ICMS-IPI
+# SPED-Brazil
 This repository is part of the project SPED Brazil, specifically to generate the files related to EFD ICMS IPI.
-Code is originally in VBA and databse is MySQL, and I worked to convert it to Python.
-There is another repository for the SQL data structure
+Code is originally in VBA and databse is MySQL, and I am working to convert it to Python.
+There is also SQL files for creation of tables for the SQL data structure

 This project was totally developed by me, alone and was used in production environment to generate SPED files to my own company, Overture Brewery.
 So some part of the code are related to brewery operations, but not necessarily is only to be used on brewery.
 It is aligned to all business.